Airbotics/uptane-server/docs/key-management.md

 ## Limitations

-The following limitations will be addressed over time:
+The following limitations are likely be addressed over time:

+- Symmetric keys are not used.

 - Only uses online keys.